 Technology can supplement the manual efforts of your HR team and enable full compliance from the time somebody starts with you and through their life as an employee.
 For instance, it is advisable to have a centralised workplace compliance system that runs well across devices, 24×7.

-A cloud-based workplace compliance tool can help store policies, certificates and badges all at one place as mentioned in point 4, i.e. making things easily accessible.
+A cloud-based workplace compliance tool can help store policies, certificates and badges all in one place, as mentioned in point 4, i.e. making things easily accessible.

-Through automation, timely reminders can be sent to employees via email regarding workplace compliance course completion deadlines, new workplace compliance updates, etc. A simple yet efficient dashboard can help you, your HR managers and compliance officers to keep a track of your employees’ progress in compliance training.
+Through automation, timely reminders can be sent to employees via email regarding workplace compliance course completion deadlines, new workplace compliance updates, etc. A simple yet efficient dashboard can help you, your HR managers, and compliance officers keep track of your employees’ progress in compliance training.

 Get a free demo of our end-to-end cloud-based workplace compliance system here.
-For more info call us on 1300 040 589 or email us on info@sentrient.com.au.
+For more info, call us on 1300 040 589 or email us at info@sentrient.com.au.